Solar-Tiger/webpack-template/src/pages/PAGES.md

 # The pages folder

-A place where all root level pages a user can go to exist
+A place where all root level pages a user can go to exist.
+These are separate based on what components need to exist.
+The **home** folder for instance would only contain things and coponents related to **home**

 ## Some examples

-### 1. Ungrouped
+### 1. Home

-Here we just have one thing unrelated to any other content.
-If you're not logged in, all you'll get is the login screen.

-- **LoginScreen.js** for if a user is not logged in.
-Has no grouping
+Under the **home** folder we just have things related to it.
+We wouldn't need to have components that are for editing **user settings** for exmaple.

-### 2. Grouped ((logged-in) folder example)
+### 2. Login

-Here we have 2 things that can appear to the user IF they're logged in: a **home screen** and a **user dashboard screen**.

-- **HomeScreen.js** to run a development build
-- **DashboardScreen.js** to run a production build
+Under the **login** folder we just have things related to it.
+We wouldn't need to have components that are for editing **user settings** or give access to the **home** page for exmaple as the user isn't logged in yet.